-A wide range of federal, state, and local programs provide support to public works through credentialing, on-the-job training, and certification.
+A wide range of federal, state, and local programs support public works through credentialing, on-the-job training, and certification.
 These three main areas require continued federal investment and support:

-- Workforce Investment and Opportunity Act (WIOA) programs provide state and local workforce development boards with the resources to assist employers and jobseekers with hiring, training, and retention. - Career and Technical Education (CTE) programs under the Strengthening Career and Technical Education for the 21st Century Act (Perkins V) provide the skills necessary for a wide range of public works careers. - Apprenticeship and pre-apprenticeship programs under the National Apprenticeship Act (NAA) provide on-the-job training, which is vital for many public works positions that require significant practical instruction outside of a classroom.
+- Workforce Investment and Opportunity Act (WIOA) programs provide state and local workforce development boards with the resources to assist employers and jobseekers with hiring, training, and retention. - Career and Technical Education (CTE) programs under the Strengthening Career and Technical Education for the 21st Century Act (Perkins V) provide the skills necessary for a wide range of public works careers. - Apprenticeship and pre-apprenticeship programs under the National Apprenticeship Act (NAA) provide on-the-job training, which is vital for many public works positions that require significant practical instruction outside of a classroom. - Establish a clear legislative definition of public works.

-In addition to the need for support for these programs and other elements of the workforce development system, there are opportunities for improved alignment with the public works workforce.
 Increased cooperation between workforce boards and public works agencies, establishment of clear public works career pathways in CTE, and greater engagement of sectors including the water and transportation workforces in apprenticeships are examples of possibilities for increased engagement.
+The Infrastructure Investment and Jobs Act (IIJA) offers tremendous programmatic opportunities to tackle the workforce challenge.